“The greatest history book ever written is the one hidden in our DNA.”

 If you are new to genealogy and genetic genealogy, it can be overwhelming at first.
 You would probably benefit from joining a local genealogy group.
 Ask about how to find one at your local library.
 They can also suggest library books to help you get started.

-Once you've taken a DNA test, you're looking for matches.
-They are relatives, oftentimes two, three or more generations removed from you, so the more information you have gathered about your own ancestors and their descendants the more you are likely to be able to identify these matches.
-See the DNA section (above) for more information.
+If you've taken a DNA test, you're looking for matches.
+They are relatives, oftentimes two, three or more generations removed from you, so the more information you have gathered about your own ancestors and their descendants the more likely you are to be able to identify these matches.
+See the DNA section (Click the DNA tab above) for more information.

-A tiny pedigree symbol means this person is an ancestor of Doris, Marilyn and Diane.
+A tiny pedigree symbol means this person is an ancestor of Doris, Marilyn, Diane and Craig.

 A head means that at least one photo is available for this person.